v0.7.0 — P2P sync, daily-driver-ready

 +

 Backlinks are first-class — every page has a backlinks panel showing what references it.
 Wiki-style [[page name]] links and #tags work out of the box.
-A visual graph view is on the roadmap for phase 5 (Tauri desktop).
+A visual graph view is on the roadmap.

 Can I run code inside my notes?